alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 even though they were not the original intended audience (e.g. the public), have an interest in the data.

-Institutions can employ data usage monitoring to[@rdmf122014turd]:
+Institutions can employ data usage monitoring to

 * instigate promotional activities and celebrate data sharing and re-use successes by researchers at the institution;
 * create special collections around popular data sets;
 * plan for and monitor the success of the infrastructure providing access to the data;
-* meet funder requirements to safeguard data for the appropriate length of time since last use.
+* meet funder requirements to safeguard data for the appropriate length of time since last use [@rdmf122014turd].

 As an example of the latter points, in October 2014, the Engineering and Physical Sciences Research Council (EPSRC)